giantswarm/gapps-automation/sticky-rows/README.md

 The [Developer Metadata](https://developers.google.com/sheets/api/guides/metadata) feature seems convenient to avoid the need for the second hidden *ID* column inside the *sticky data* range.

-Unfortunately, as listed in the linked documentation, the character size quotas for developer metadata in spreadsheet sheets ist relatively small.
+Unfortunately, as listed in the linked documentation, the character size quotas for developer metadata in spreadsheet sheets is relatively small.
 Thus, storing the *IDs* in metadata would limit the size of datasets supported by our function to less than ~1000 (depending on the type of ID values used).

 2000 rows is far below the [limits of a Google Spreadheet sheet](https://support.google.com/drive/answer/37603):
 - 10 million cells